Lazerbeak12345/pixelmanipulator/README.md

 ## Documentation

 Function-by funciton documentation.
-(Updated last on version `4.0.0`)
+(Updated last for version `4.1`)

 ### The global